 - Facilitate Contract and Transaction management

 Your agents should rely on the solution to accelerate any process that usually involves paperwork and logistics.
-This means they should be able to upload contracts to the software and allow your customers to view essential data and ask crucial questions.
+This means they should upload contracts to the software and allow your customers to view essential data and ask crucial questions.

 - Streamlined communications

-Your agents may forget some details about the interactions with the customers, such as how their last phone call went or what past issues they had.
+Your agents may forget some details about the customers’ interactions, such as how their last phone call went or what past issues they had.